 How do these findings help brands and agencies in their media strategies?

 Whether for internal strategy conferences, or for everyday media planning, all clients are eager to get new insights on Global Shoppers because they are a highly valuable audience.
 Our data sheds a brighter light on shopping behaviour and category preferences in different environments when travelling.
-The study offer a clearer understanding of the benefit of continuous contact with consumers and shows how OOH is a key medium that is present throughout the traveller’s journey, able to reach consumers both at the airport and in the city.
+The study offers a clearer understanding of the benefit of continuous contact with consumers and shows how OOH is a key medium that is present throughout the traveller’s journey, able to reach consumers both at the airport and in the city.

 From the findings, brands and agencies can see the value of OOH within the media plan, and can make informed choices with regards to use of OOH environments and most effective messaging.